wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 ## AWS CLI Automation #

+The Command line interface (CLI) is used by programs rather than the manual AWS Console GUI.

 In enterprises today, servers are built by scripts and configuration files generated from templates (usually multi-platform Hashicorp Terraform more than AWS CloudFormation templates).

 This is so the build process can be debugged